hyperfield/pyappexec/README.md

 - The launcher automatically embeds `scripts/get_python_version.py` using GLib resources; edit `resources/resources.xml` if you need to ship additional helper scripts.
 - A build generates `.pyappexec_requirements_state` under the virtual environment directory to cache the requirements signature.
 Delete it if you need to force a reinstall.
+- CMake now emits `compile_commands.json` in your build directory (thanks to `CMAKE_EXPORT_COMPILE_COMMANDS=ON`).
+Point Codacy/Cppcheck at that file (or copy it to the repo root) so they analyze the real translation units instead of header-only snapshots.
 - Boost.Process powers all child process execution.
 Ensure the runtime has permission to spawn subprocesses and access network resources.

 ## Testing